 "Ah, I see," Alfred said.
 "I am the proprietor of Arthur C. Clock's Timepiece World but, alas, my name is not Clock.
 I am Alfred J. Pilbrook.
 The name of my shop is more whimsical than precise."

-"I see," the woman said.
+"I see," the woman said, with a look that said that really she didn't care.
 "Well that is by the by.
 I have a watch in need of repair."

 "There I can help you.
 May I see it?"